Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Comparing compressibility and transport

 In contrast, comparing $\sigma_{e(h)}$ with $T^\mathrm{opt}_c$ uncovers a markedly closer correlation, with the relative strength of each signature displaying dependence on $\theta_{12}$ with near-identical scaling.
-This correlation is present not only for the compressibility data shown here, but also that from the line cut in Fig.~\ref{fig:fig2} (Fig.~\ref{fig:Tc_linecut}) and the $1\times1$ $\mu$m$^2$ area of the sample (Fig.~\ref{fig:Tc_grid}).
+This correlation is present not only for the compressibility data shown here, but also that from the line cut in Fig.~\ref{fig:fig2} (Extended Data Figure 9) and the $1\times1$ $\mu$m$^2$ area of the sample (Extended Data Figure 10).
 Taken together, the close correlation between $\sigma_{e(h)}$ and $T^\mathrm{opt}_c$ suggests a deeper relationship between the two, which we discuss below.